 - Slice, toast, top, whatever you want!
 Cover leftover bagels tightly and store at room temperature for a few days or in the refrigerator for up to 1 week.

-Overnight: Prepare the dough through step 4, allowing the dough to rise overnight in the refrigerator.
+- Overnight Instructions: Prepare the dough through step 4, allowing the dough to rise overnight in the refrigerator.
 The slow rise gives the bagels wonderful flavor!
 In the morning, remove the dough from the refrigerator and let the dough rise for 45 minutes at room temperature.
 Continue with step 5.
-I don't recommend shaping the bagels the night before as they may puff up too much overnight.
+I don’t recommend shaping the bagels the night before as they may puff up too much overnight.

-Freezing: Baked bagels freeze wonderfully!
+- Freezing Instructions: Baked bagels freeze wonderfully!
 Freeze them for up to 3 months, thaw overnight in the refrigerator or at room temperature, then warm to your liking.
 You can also freeze the bagel dough.
 After punching down the dough in step 6, wrap the dough tightly in plastic wrap, then a layer of aluminum foil.
 Freeze for up to 3 months.
 Thaw overnight in the refrigerator, then punch the dough down again to release any air bubbles.
 Continue with the rest of step 6.

 - Yeast: Use instant or active dry yeast.
 If using active dry yeast, the rise time may be up to 2 hours.